TITLE Coordinator, Residence Life, Housing and Dining Services - Facilities and Operations

 17. Engenders the development of responsible behavior among Residence Life, Housing and Dining Services staff and students by establishing and communicating behavioral expectations that encourage and influence the development of responsible behavior, facilitates the development of an environment which stimulates student responsibility and accountability within the residence life community, and encourages the practice of respect and care for the residence hall facilities and properties.

 18. Promotes a positive image of Residence Life, Housing and Dining Services and fosters good public relations by investigating and responding to concerns and complaints of students, parents, University staff members and others and appropriately addresses their concerns in a timely manner.

 19. Facilitates and ensures support from Facilities and Operations for Summer Camps and Conferences, Summer School, and SOAR.

 20. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-The Coordinator, Residence Life, Housing and Dining Services-Facilities and Operations is supervised by the Assistant Director, Residence Life, Housing and Dining Services-Facilities and Operations and supervises, in conjunction with the Assistant Director, Residence Life, Housing and Dining Services-Facilities and Operations, the full time and student staff of Facilities and Operations.
+The Coordinator, Residence Life, Housing and Dining Services-Facilities and Operations is supervised by the Associate Director, Residence Life, Housing and Dining Services-Facilities and Operations and directly supervises the Laundry Repair Technician, Student Recycling Coordinators, Student Project Assistant, and Graduate Assistant-Facilities and Operation, and, in conjunction with the Associate Director, Residence Life, Housing and Dining Services-Facilities and Operations, supervises the full time and student staff of Facilities and Operations.

 OFFICE OF HUMAN RESOURCES